NeighNeighNeigh/Alfred_HotkeySystem/README.md

 # Introduction

 I use a combination of [Alfred](https://www.alfredapp.com) and [Karabiner Elements](https://karabiner-elements.pqrs.org) to control my system and applications with 2 main hotkeys.
-I have a ‘System’ hotkey that performs system-wide tasks, and a ‘App Specific’ hotkey that will perform tasks unique to the currently focussed application.
+I have a ‘System’ hotkey that performs system-wide tasks, and an ‘App Specific’ hotkey that will perform tasks unique to the currently focussed application.

 # System-wide Tasks